-In 2012, we filed more than 1875 trademark applications and more than 1450 marks were registered.
+In 2014 alone, we filed more than 3,300 trademark applications, and more than 2,000 trademark registrations were issued.
 We also helped clients prevent third-party misappropriation of trademarks and names by opposing registrations and seeking cancellations of existing registrations in the USPTO, under the Madrid Protocol and before various national and regional patent and trademark offices.

 Our lawyers stand at the forefront of evolving legal issues such as domain name misappropriation and cancellation, trademark infringement in meta-tags, cross-border trademark infringement and the myriad legal challenges raised by the expansion of the Internet.
 Among other trademark matters, we:

 - Successfully defended Fidelity Investments in an infringement action brought by Calvert challenging a national advertising campaign featuring Peter Lynch and his investment principle "know what you own and know why you own it"—the court concluded that Fidelity's use of the phrase "know what you own" was a "fair use" and that Calvert's mark was not distinctive, and the case subsequently settled on terms favorable to Fidelity